Dee-Techie/Cybersecurity-Portfolio/Write-Ups/IDS-IPS.md

 | Action | Detects only | Detects & blocks |
 | Intervention | Needs human input | Blocks autonomously |
 | Use Case | Alerting & monitoring | Prevention & blocking |

 ---

-## 🐗 What is Snort?

-Snort is an open-source, **rule-based** **Network IDS/IPS** developed by **Martin Roesch** and maintained by the **Cisco Talos** team.

-### 🔧 Snort Capabilities:
-- Live traffic analysis
-- Attack detection
-- Packet logging & sniffing
-- Protocol & payload analysis
-- Real-time alerting
-- Rule-based logic
-- Cross-platform (Linux/Windows)

-### 🧰 Snort Modes:
-- 👀 **Sniffer Mode** – Displays live packet data.
-- 🗂️ **Packet Logger Mode** – Saves packet logs for later analysis.
-- 🧱 **NIDS/NIPS Mode** – Logs/drops malicious packets using predefined rules.

-### 📄 Official Description
-> “Snort can be deployed inline to stop packets...
-It can be used as a sniffer, a logger, or a full-blown network intrusion prevention system.”

----